jameshay218/virosolver/README.md

 ![](man/figures/unnamed-chunk-5-1.png)<!-- -->

-A script to generate these data can be found in the `extdata` folder, which can be found [here](https://github.com/jameshay218/virosolver/tree/master/man/inst/extdata).
+A script to generate these data can be found in the `extdata` folder, found [here](https://github.com/jameshay218/virosolver/tree/master/man/inst/extdata).

-## Ct model
+## 3\.
+Ct model

 A key part of the model is the assumed viral kinetics curve.
 This describes the mode and variation of Ct values on each day post infection.
-This is the population-level distribution – it does not track individual-level viral kinetics curve, so the variation about the mode captures *all* variation arising from sampling variation, individual-level heterogeneity etc. It is *CRUCIAL* to check the parameters underpinning this model when applying `virosolver` to a new dataset, as this calibration will be entirely dependent on the population being tested and the PCR instrument used.
+This is the population-level distribution – it does not track individual-level viral kinetics curve, so the variation about the mode captures *all* variation arising from sampling variation, individual-level heterogeneity etc. It is *CRUCIAL* to understand the parameters underpinning this model when applying `virosolver` to a new dataset, as this calibration will be entirely dependent on the population being tested and the PCR instrument used.
+Consider questions like “what are the mean and range of Ct values I expect to see if I test someone on my platform *x* days post infection?”, “what proportion of positive samples taken *x* days post infection do I expect to test positive?”.

 We assume the following Ct model for this simulation:

 ``` r
 data(example_gp_partab)